edur409/Circumferential-Surface-Waves/README.md

 # References

-- Cerv J., 1988, “Dispersion of Elastic Waves and Rayleigh-type Waves in a Thin Disc”, Acta Technica Csav, Vol. 89, pp. 89–99.

 - Viktorov, I., 1967.
 Rayleigh and Lamb waves, translated by WP Mason.

+- Cerv J., 1988, “Dispersion of Elastic Waves and Rayleigh-type Waves in a Thin Disc”, Acta Technica Csav, Vol. 89, pp. 89–99.

 - Liu, Guoli, and Jianmin Qu.
 "Guided circumferential waves in a circular annulus."
 (1998): 424-430.

+- Clorennec, D., & Royer, D. (2003).
+Analysis of surface acoustic wave propagation on a cylinder using laser ultrasonics.
+Applied physics letters, 82(25), 4608-4610.

 ## Hardware and Software